Home

 About SLC

--Meet Stacey
+-Meet Stace

 -Awards

--Contact Stacey
+-Contact Stace

 Links

-Customer Gallery - LARP
+Customer Gallery - Historical and Live-Action Roleplay

 There are many live-action role-playing (LARP) games out there, in all fandoms.
-The one I am involved with is primarily medieval-looking, but has given me lots of opportunities to develop unique costume parts such as the ones seen below.
+The one I am involved with is primarily medieval-looking, but has given me lots of opportunities to develop specific costume parts such as the ones seen below.

 Cloaks